uhliksk/lhr-hack/README.md

 **Instructions:**

-- Reset GPU clocks to default
+- Reset GPU clocks, power and voltage to default
 - Start Excavator
 - Start the script
 - Follow the instructions to set correct GPU Core Clock and Memory Clock